Azure/azure-stream-analytics/Samples/ASAOneClick/ReadMe.md

 #Azure Stream Analytics One Click PowerShell#

 One of the core value propositions of Azure Stream Analytics (ASA) is easily solving complex problems in less time and with less resource.
-This is a one click experience to demonstrate a SensorTag scenario using PowerShell script.
+In this sample we use a real-world problem to demonstrate a SensorTag scenario using PowerShell script.
+The goal is to teach you how to automate a Stream Analytics job using PowerShell scripts.
+In this sample we use a PowerShell script to automate the process of creating resources like Eventhubs, SQL Database, Stream Analytics Job and run them.
+You could then use a real sensor to send events to Event Hub or use an Event Generator included in the sample to simulate sensor events.

 ## Scenario ##
-Contoso is a manufacturing company and using industrial automation, they have completely automated their manufacturing process.
+Contoso is a manufacturing company in the industrial automation space and they have completely automated their manufacturing process.
 The machinery in this plant has sensors emitting streams of data in real time.
 In this scenario, a production floor manager needs to be alerted whenever a sensor, or specific set of sensors, report values exceeding a given threshold in a temporal window.
 To address this need, ASA can be configured to analyze the sensor data and send alerts to a SQL database.

 ## Prerequisites for this demo ##